-If we combine Example \ref{ex.introadap2} and Theorem \ref{thm.NCQC}, then we can make sense of quadratic covariation integrals $\into A(t)\,dX(t)\,B(t)\,dY(t)\,C(t)$, $\into \E[A(t)\,dX(t)\,B(t)\,dY(t)]\,C(t)$, etc.\ when $A,B,C \colon \R_+ \to \cA$ are continuous adapted processes.
+whenever $A,B,C \colon \R_+ \to \cA$ are adapted and continuous.
 In Section \ref{sec.QCexs}, we explicitly calculate these (and much more general) quadratic covariation integrals for a class of $L^2$-decomposable processes $X,Y$ that includes $q$-Brownian motions and classical matrix Brownian motions.
-The resulting formulas shed new light on related calculations done on a case-by-case basis (without a general theory) in the literature on $q$-stochastic calculus, e.g.\ \cite{BS1998,DonatiMartinS2003,DS2018,NikitopoulosIto}.
+The resulting formulas shed new light on related calculations done on a case-by-case basis (without a general theory) in the literature on $q$-stochastic calculus, e.g., \cite{BS1998,DonatiMartinS2003,DS2018,NikitopoulosIto}.

-To end the present summary of our results, we discuss two applications of our theory of quadratic covariation.
-The first is a noncommutative Burkholder--Davis--Gundy (BDG) inequality (with $p \geq 2$) for noncommutative martingales in continuous-time.
+We end this section by discussing two applications of our theory of quadratic covariation.
+The first is a noncommutative (NC) Burkholder--Davis--Gundy (BDG) inequality (with $p \geq 2$) for noncommutative martingales in continuous time.